If you’ve been looking for teardrop campers for sale here in Australia, you’ve come to the right place.

 While they are the teardrop shape, they’re not necessarily that ‘classic’ shape we’re all familiar with.
 But they do have the kitchen on the back.

-It’s just that they’re the teardrop camper with more.
+It’s just that they’re a teardrop camper … with more.

 More suspension.
 More ground clearance.
 More solar.
 More awning.
 More high tech.